The road to Sunak and Javid’s double resignation

 But he could also see his own challenges coming thick and fast in the role of health secretary.
 Junior doctors had already indicated that they are prepared to pursue strike action in the face of a well-below inflation pay rise.
 Nurses are discussing the possbility of stikes.

-Meanwhile. the hopes of address the dire need to clear waiting lists from mental health care to surgeries in any meaningful manner ahead of the next election are vanishingly small.
+Meanwhile. the hopes of addressing the dire need to clear waiting lists from mental health care to surgeries in any meaningful manner ahead of the next election are vanishingly small.

 “There was a bit of a calculation about whether it made sense to take the pain of that, while also having to take the criticism of backbenchers and activists for sticking by Johnson,” a source with knowledge of Javid’s political thinking said.
 “But he’d have taken the reputational hit of a rough NHS winter for the right leader,” they added.